mingsnu/fda/fda_pkg_tutorial.md

 **Description**

-    A linear differential operator of order $m$ is defined, usually to specify a roughness penalty.
+    A linear differential operator of order m is defined, usually to specify a roughness penalty.

 **Arguments**